~ Help shape the future of private sector conservation ~

 About the role

-AWC is seeking an enthusiastic and committed Land Management Officer to be based at Mount Gibson (approximately 4 Â½ hours NE of Perth near Wubin).
+AWC is seeking an enthusiastic and committed Feral Animal Control/Land Management Officer to be based at Mount Gibson (approximately 4 Â½ hours north-east of Perth near Wubin).
 The position is for 12 months initially with possible extension.
 This position will support the implementation of a range of land management programs (fire management including prescribed burning and wildfire suppression, feral animal control and weed management).

 This is an exciting opportunity to carry out land management that is closely integrated with comprehensive science and monitoring programs on Australia’s largest wildlife restoration project, reintroducing nine of Australia’s most endangered mammals back into habitat where they were previously regionally extinct.